 What’s the Difference Between Cleaning, Disinfecting, and Sanitizing?

-After navigating through the Coronavirus pandemic these last few months, it goes without saying that we’re all hyper-aware about cleaning, sanitizing and disinfecting.
+It goes without saying that we’re all hyper-aware about cleaning, sanitizing, and disinfecting.
 Often, those terms are used interchangeably, but there are distinct differences that can make all the difference when trying to kill COVID-19 and other viruses, as well as eliminating harmful bacteria.

 Let’s define the terms (definitions from our friends at the CDC):